OpenAMP/openamp-docs/openamp/overview.rst

     :ref:`Remoteproc<overview-remoteproc-work-label>`, Resource Assignment and Runtime Control
     Resource Table, Resource Assignment
-    :ref:`RPMsg <overview-rpmsg-work-label>`, IPC
+    :ref:`RPMsg<overview-rpmsg-work-label>`, IPC
-    :ref:`Virtio <overview-rpmsg-work-label>`, Hypervisor and Hardware Abstraction
+    :ref:`Virtio<overview-rpmsg-work-label>`, Hypervisor and Hardware Abstraction
-    :ref:`Proxy <overview-proxy-rpc-work-label>`, IPC for File Input Output (IO) :ref:`Remote Procedure Call (RPC) Service <overview-proxy-rpc-work-label>`, IPC Libmetal, Hardware Abstraction
+    :ref:`Proxy<overview-proxy-rpc-work-label>`, IPC for File Input Output (IO) :ref:`Remote Procedure Call (RPC) Service<overview-proxy-rpc-work-label>`, IPC
+    Libmetal, Hardware Abstraction

-The :ref:`Topology<topology-work-label>` is limited to master-slave but otherwise open to the implementation.
+The :ref:`topology<topology-work-label>` is limited to master-slave but otherwise open to the implementation.

 The architecture is exemplified below via a daisy chained topology, with the center processor being both slave and master for the next processor in the chain.
+This is an alternate topology to the previous example in the :ref:`OpenAMP Fundamentals<openamp-fundamentals-work-label>` section.

+..  image::  ../images/architecture/overview-architecture.svg

 In an attempt to keep the diagrams clear, not all OpenAMP components are drawn on each processor.

-..  image::  ../images/architecture/overview-architecture.svg

 .. _overview-remoteproc-work-label: